Home / Dental Services / Non-Surgical Treatments

 HEALTH BENEFIT TO OUR PATIENTS

 For periodontal procedures to be successful in the long term and to lessen the dangers of complications, we strongly advise our patients to schedule supportive periodontal therapy appointments.
-Beyond just removing stains and calculus that have formed on your teeth, your dental provider will spend careful attention evaluating your teeth to determine if your periodontal disease is in remission or if the disease may be progressing.
-If we see any signs of progression, we remove the bacteria from below your gum line before irreversible bone loss occurs.
+Beyond just removing stains and calculus that have formed on your teeth, Dr. Gallardo will spend careful attention evaluating your teeth to determine if your periodontal disease is in remission or if the disease may be progressing.
+If there are any signs of progression, he will remove the bacteria from below your gum line before irreversible bone loss occurs.
 Early detection allows a more conservative and cost-saving approach to treating any changes in your periodontal disease.
 Also, as a health benefit to our patients, we perform an oral cancer screening at each supportive periodontal treatment appointment.

 The American Academy of Periodontology recommends that patients with periodontal disease have supportive periodontal treatment appointments every three to four months.
 Adherence to this recommendation has proven, through years of clinical research, to be the one overwhelming factor that influences whether patients will keep their teeth.
 Please call today to schedule an appointment with one of our experienced, friendly, and professional dental hygienists.